-The election to claim the child's unearned income on the parent's return with Form 8814, Parent's Election to Report Child's Interest and Dividends, is still available, but the \$1,000 base amount and \$500 tax exemption are not indexed for inflation on Form 8814.
+The election to claim the child's unearned income on the parent's return with Form 8814, Parent's Election to Report Child's Interest and Dividends, is still available, and an adjusted \$1,300 base amount and \$650 tax exemption are now indexed for inflation starting on 1996 returns on Form 8814.
 This election cannot be made if the child has income other than interest and dividends or if estimated tax payments were made in the child's name.

-1995 Tax Rates
+1996 Tax Rates

 All the tax brackets have been adjusted for inflation this year.
-The new 36 and 39.6 percent brackets were indexed for the first time since they were added to the schedule in 1993.
-Each tax bracket has been moved up approximately 2.6 percent from 1994, which results in many taxpayers with constant taxable incomes paying somewhat less income taxes in 1995.
-Married taxpayers filing jointly with \$39,000 of taxable income in 1994 and 1995 will gain \$130 in tax savings from the adjustments in tax rates.
+Each tax bracket has been moved up approximately 2.8 percent from 1995, which results in many taxpayers with constant taxable incomes paying somewhat less income taxes in 1996.
+Married taxpayers filing jointly with \$40,100 of taxable income in 1995 and 1996 will gain \$143 in tax savings from the adjustments in tax rates.